- Our offerings

 While restaurants seem the most obvious benefactors of curbside, there are other businesses that see great results when offering curbside to their customers.

 Grocery store chains

 Curbside is a great solution for consumers that need groceries.
-Whether you’re busy and don’t have time, or simply don’t want to leave the house and spend an hour doing what many consider a chore, the convenience that placing a curbside order offers is a reprieve that most customers can’t say no to.
+Whether you’re busy and don’t have time, or simply don’t want to leave the house and spend an hour doing what many consider a chore, the convenience that placing pickup orders offers is a reprieve that most customers can’t say no to.
 In addition, mass market retailers such as Costco, Walmart, and others that benefit from selling both groceries and other home goods can give their shoppers an advantage with curbside – by removing the burden of trying to run errands quickly, which can be difficult when navigating a big store.

 Curbside has tremendous value for convenience store chains where the added bonus of efficiency can drive customer loyalty.
 With fuel activation and digital payment available inside a mobile app where consumers can simultaneously place their lunch order, convenience stores can make the amount of customer effort needed to engage with them very low, for a very high return.
 Getting customers back to their day faster reduces the amount of stops they have to make while keeping them safe – and nothing says convenience better than this!

 Many other retailers can also benefit from adding curbside to their playbook, including: